phurwicz/hover/docs/pages/tutorial/t1-active-learning.md

-> The most common usage of `hover` is through built-in "recipes" like in the quickstart.
+> The most common usage of `hover` is through built-in `recipe`s like in the quickstart.
 >
 > :ferris_wheel: Let's explore another `recipe` -- an active learning example.